kubernetes-sigs/aws-load-balancer-controller/docs/guide/globalaccelerator/aga-controller.md

 !!!note "To use cross-namespace references"

-    1. The Gateway API CRDs must be installed in your cluster (specifically the ReferenceGrant CRD)
+    1. The Gateway API CRDs must be installed in your cluster (specifically the ReferenceGrant CRD).
+Refer to [Gateway API Prerequisites](../gateway/gateway.md#prerequisites) for installation instructions.
     2. The controller must be granted permission to read ReferenceGrants cluster-wide
+    3. If the ReferenceGrant CRD is not installed, cross-namespace references will be denied automatically

 ## Sample CRDs